Parks and Recreation

 What recreational facilities are open to the public?

 There are several recreational facilities in the region, including ball diamonds, parks and indoor facilities.
-For an up-to-date and complete list, please download the Recreation and Leisure Guide from the Recreation page on this website.
+A list of Municipal recreational facilities can be found on the Recreation Facilities page.

 How do I find out information about local events and festivals?